browserengineering/book/book/browsersandweb.md

 control][inversion], [constraint programming][constraints], and [declarative
 programming][declarative].
 The web _inverts control_, with an intermediary---the
-browser---handling most of the rendering, and the web developer specifying parameters and content to this intermediary.
+browser---handling most of the rendering, and the web developer specifying parameters and content to this intermediary[^forms].
 Further, these parameters usually take the form of _constraints_ over relative sizes and positions instead of specifying their values directly.[^constraints] It's the browser's job to solve the constraints or to pick which ones to break.
 The same idea applies for
 actions: web pages mostly require _that_ actions take place without specifying _when_ they do.
 This _declarative_ style means that from the point of view of a developer, changes "apply immediately", but under the hood, the browser can be